 - Cognitive Behavioral Therapy (also known as CBT therapy)

-When seeking teenagers psychiatric treatment at our facilities, we will always match your teen with the best treatment options for them, which may be one option, a combination of options, or the option your teen feels most comfortable with.
+When seeking teen psychiatric treatment at our facilities, we will always match your teen with the best treatment options for them, which may be one option, a combination of options, or the option your teen feels most comfortable with.

 Residential Treatment with Ignite Treatment Centers